Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Proofs

-\begin{example}[Target-population ATE] In the same setting as \cref{ex: atomic} if $\kappa(x)$ is the Radon-Nikodym derivative of the distribution of $X$ in some target population with respect to (wrt) the data distribution of $X$, then setting $\epol(a\mid x)=(2a-1)\kappa(x)$, $J$ is the ATE on the target population. \end{example}

-\begin{example}[Policy evaluation] If $\epol(a\mid x)$ is a density on $\Acal$ for each $x$ wrt $\mu$, then $J$ is the average outcome we experience when we follow the policy that assigns an action drawn from $\epol(\cdot\mid X)$ for an individual with covariates $X$ \citep{Tian2008,DudikMiroslav2014DRPE,KennedyEdwardH2019NCEB,MunozIvanDiaz2012PICE}.
-The measure $\mu$ is the Lebesgue measure when the action space is continuous, and is the counting measure when the action space is discrete.
-A special case of this is deterministic interventions where $\epol(\cdot\mid x)$ is Dirac at one action.\footnote{When the action space is discrete, we can estimate both stochastic and deterministic policies.
-When the action space is continuous, \ie, $\mu$ is Lebesgue, we only deal with stochastic polices in this paper since otherwise they do not have valid densities wrt $\mu$.} \end{example}
+\begin{example}[Policy evaluation] If $\epol(a\mid x)$ is a density on $\Acal$ for each $x$ with respect to (w.r.t.) $\mu$, then $J$ is the average outcome we experience when we follow the policy that assigns an action drawn from $\epol(\cdot\mid X)$ for an individual with covariates $X$ \citep[\eg, ][]{DudikMiroslav2014DRPE,Tian2008}.
+The measure $\mu$ can be the Lebesgue measure when the action space is continuous or the counting measure when the action space is discrete. \end{example}

 We \emph{do not} assume that the observed covariates $X$ include all confounders that affect both the action and the potential outcomes, and instead there exist some \emph{unmeasured} confounders $U \in \Ucal \subseteq \R{p_u}$ (discrete, continuous, or mixed):